astropy/specutils/docs/manipulation.rst

 A specific wavelength region of a spectrum can be replaced with a model fitted to that region.
 This is done by the ``model_replace`` function.
-By default, the function uses a cubic spline to model a specified region.
+By default, the function uses a cubic spline to model the specified region.
 Alternatively, it can use a previously fitted model from `~astropy.modeling`.

 The simplest way to use ``model_replace`` is to provide just a list or array